AndersDeath/diary2/000-current.md

 # 15 Juli - Montag - Berlin - 662 Tag der Einwanderung - Warm Sunny

 One of the most important things in my life is to have a schedule.
 I don't put everything to this but I really thing it's crusial to have some big parts planned.
 I decided that tuesdays and wednesdays will be my office ones.
 I can change it only occasionally.
+Also I decide to stop using todoist.